 St Barts travel advisory

-Is St Barths is open for travel and tourism?
+Is St Barths open for travel and tourism?

 Can you travel to St Barths right now?
-Yes, you can.
-Since June 22, 2020, St Barths has been reopened to travelers and tourists.
+No, you cannot.
+From June 22, 2020, to February 3, 2021, St Barths had been reopened to travelers and tourists.
+For the moment, travelers from the US, France, and any external territory cannot enter unless they have “compelling reasons” to do (see above)

 Due to COVID-19, you need to know about travel restrictions in St Barths, as well as from and back to your own country.
 We will focus here on the US, Canada, and France, where most of the island’s guests are from.

-Americans and Canadians have been able to come back to St Barths since summer 2020.
-While Europe is mostly closed to US travelers, St Barths remains one of the few French territories to be open to North Americans.
-The local St Barths government has been very active in getting the right to welcome its loyal American tourists.
-As our island sits in the Americas and as we have close economic and human connections with the US, it made sense to make St Barths open for travel and tourism.
+Americans and Canadians had been able to come back to St Barth’s since summer 2020.
+It stopped on February 3, 2021.
+While Europe was mostly closed to US travelers, St Barths had remained one of the few French territories to be open to North Americans.
+The local St Barths government had been very active in getting the right to welcome its loyal American tourists.
+As our island sits in the Americas and has close economic and human connections with the US, it made sense to make St Barths open for travel and tourism.

 Over the year 2020, the number of airport arrivals managed to reach 118,813, a 35% drop compared with the record year of 2019.
 Overall, airport and port trafficked picked up again in summer 2020 and in October.
 The island was mostly closed off from April to May.
 Thanksgiving 2020 and Christmas / New Year’s Eve 2020 were pretty active, even if we had fewer tourists (airport arrivals were down by 17% for the last week of the year 2020, compared with 2019).

 Restaurants, hotels, villa rental agencies, beaches, supermarkets are all open.
-Only famous cabaret Le Ti St Barth is closed, for varied reasons.
+Only famous cabaret Le Ti St Barth is closed for varied reasons.
+Yet, the new travel ban has temporarily made it impossible for visitors to reach the island.

 What the official U.S. travel advisory for St Barths?